-STOCK-BASED COMPENSATION
+3. STOCK-BASED COMPENSATION

-In September 2006, the Company adopted the 2006 Stock Option Plan ("2006 Plan"), which provides for the grant of incentive stock options and nonqualified stock options for the purchase of up to an aggregate of 1,125,000 shares of the Company's common stock by officers, employees and directors of the Company.
-The Company adopted the 2006 Plan due to the expiration of the Company's 1996 Stock Option Plan in 2006.
+The Company's 2006 Stock Option Plan ("2006 Plan") provides for the grant of incentive stock options and nonqualified stock options for the purchase of up to an aggregate of 1,125,000 shares of the Company's common stock by officers, employees and directors of the Company.
 Under the terms of the plan, incentive stock options may be granted to employees at an exercise price per share of not less than the fair value per common share on the date of the grant (not less than 110% of the fair value in the case of holders of more than 10% of the Company's voting stock).
 Nonqualified stock options may be granted at the discretion of the Company's Board of Directors.
 The maximum term of an option may not exceed 10 years, and options become exercisable at such times and in such installments as determined by the Board of Directors.
 No awards have been granted under the 2006 Plan.

-During 2001, the Company adopted the 2001 Restricted Stock Plan, which provides for the grant of restricted stock of up to an aggregate of 928,125 shares of the Company's common stock to officers, employees, consultants and directors of the Company.
+The Company's 2001 Restricted Stock Plan provides for the grant of restricted stock of up to an aggregate of 928,125 shares of the Company's common stock to officers, employees, consultants and directors of the Company.
 Under the terms of the plan, the minimum period before any shares become non-forfeitable may not be less than six months.
+The 2001 Restricted Stock Plan expired in 2011 and was replaced in September 2011 with the 2011 Equity Incentive Plan ("2011 Plan").
+The 2011 Plan provides for the grant of up to an aggregate of 1,000,000 shares of restricted stock, restricted share units, stock appreciation rights, dividend or dividend equivalent rights, stock awards and other awards valued in whole or in part by reference to or otherwise based on the Company's common stock, to officers, employees and directors of the Company.
+The 2011 Plan was approved by the Company's shareholders at the 2012 Annual Meeting.
+At June 30, 2012, 911,162 shares remained available to be issued through the 2011 Plan.
 Compensation cost is measured at the date of the grant and is recognized in earnings over the period in which the shares vest.
-Restricted stock expense for the three months ended March 31, 2012, and April 2, 2011, totaled \$418 and \$259 respectively.
+Restricted stock expense for the six months ended June 30, 2012, and July 2, 2011, totaled \$835 and \$518 respectively.

-The following table summarizes restricted stock activity from December 31, 2011, through March 31, 2012:
+The following table summarizes restricted stock activity from December 31, 2011, through June 30, 2012:

-Weighted

-average
+of shares fair value Weighted average

 Number grant-date

-of shares fair value
+Name and Applement at December 21, 2011 of shares fair value

-Nonvested balance at December 31, 2011 154 24.25
+Nonvested balance at December 31, 2011 154 24.25 Nonvested balance at December 31, 2011 154 24.25

-Granted
+Granted - - Granted

-Vested
+Vested - - Vested

-Forfeitures
+Forfeitures - Forfeitures

-Nonvested balance at March 31, 2012 154 24.25
+Nonvested balance at June 30, 2012 24.25 Nonvested balance at June 30, 2012 24.25